lsandini/cgmsim-site/docs/operate/pump.md

 If you have built an openAPS rig, it will read the pump's memory, and upload the basal profile, other settings and bolus history to Nightscout.
 We will first setup CGMSIM to download that data from Nightscout.

+If you need more info on how to modify your crontab, please check [crontab.guru](https://crontab.guru/) !

 **In the suggested crontab for MDI mode, there were 4 lines :**

 ```